Inner Child Therapy: What It Is & How It Heals Emotional Wounds

 - You feel like you’re “too much” or “not enough” – sometimes both

-- You know you’re overreacting but can’t seem to stop
+- You know you overreact but can’t seem to break out of it

 When we experience attachment injuries in childhood – whether from obvious trauma or subtle emotional neglect – part of us gets stuck at that age.
 These “inner children” still react as if they’re in danger, even when our adult life is safe.

-The good news?
-With the right support, these patterns can change!
+The good news is, with enough healing work these patterns can change!

 If you struggle with low self-esteem, feel anxious or avoidant in relationships, or feel like you react irrationally to some situations, you might have some inner child wounds.